 - Indirect inguinal hernia: This type of hernia occurs as a result of a congenital defect in the muscles (muscles) of the abdominal wall.

-- Direct inguinal hernia: It occurs in adult males.
-It often results from weakness in the abdominal wall muscles that develop over time, or as a result of stress or weightlifting.
+- Direct inguinal hernia: which occurs in adult males.
+It often results from weakness in the muscles of the abdominal wall that develops over time, or as a result of stress or weight lifting.